Perelandric/Golific/README.md

  - **Why was this created?**
   - Primarily in order to achieve greater type safety by restricting values of an enum type to only those variants provided.
  - **Can't this be done with `const` and a type alias?**
   - Yes, however a value of the base type can be substituted accidentally, resulting in bugs.
-Also, using `consts` pollutes the variable namespace, which can be an issue when overlapping names are needed in different categories.
+Also, using `const` pollutes the variable namespace, which can be an issue when overlapping names are needed in different categories.

 ###Functionality
  - **How are the variants stored and referenced?**
   - For each enum, the variants are stored together in an anonymous struct value assigned to a variable.
 They are referenced as `Animal.Dog`.
  - **Can I get the numeric representation of a variant?**
-  - Use the `.Value()` or `.IntValue()` method.
+  - Yes, by using the `.Value()` or `.IntValue()` method.
  - **Will GoEnum generate bitflag numbers for me?**
-  - Yes, using the `--bitflags` flag.
+  - Yes, by using the `--bitflags` flag.
  - **Can I choose the numeric representation?**
   - Yes, as long as the `--bitflags` option is not used, and the number doesn't match another value in the same enum.
  - **Can negative numbers be used for the numeric representation?**